 This statement can appear anywhere in the file; all of the specified constraints will be verified after the complete configuration is built.
+To minimise the risk of programming errors, there is no unbind statement to remove a previously specified constraint.
 Setting this path to a value that is not a long or not setting the value at all will cause the compilation to fail.